-- Gaining a foothold on the environment - Target staff names where reconnaissance has failed - Whitelisting command and control domains - Provide a position or information that adversaries may acquire without having to adhere to moral, ethical and legal boundaries - Providing additional information e.g., Network diagrams, hostnames, routing information, privilege levels, target application names - Persistence to the environment and or access to a workstation without a particular security control - Privileged access to or on a specific Flag (system) - Credentials to bypass a laptop's full disk encryption - Information on target business services and systems which underpin them, which typically do not have a large footprint on the internet.
+- Gaining a foothold on the environment, where one could not be obtained in a reasonable timeframe - Listing staff names and emails, where external reconnaissance was insufficient - Allowing command and control domains, where egress controls were restrictive - Providing a position that adversaries may acquire without having to adhere to moral, ethical and legal boundaries. - Sharing information to improve project timelines e.g., Network diagrams, hostnames, routing information, privilege levels, target application names, where internal reconnaissance is timely and or challenging - Providing persistence to the environment through remote access or a workstation without a particular security control, where controls could not be bypassed - Providing privileged access to a specific Flag (system) where one could not be obtained in a reasonable timeframe - Disclosing PIN or credentials to bypass a laptop's full disk encryption, where controls could not be bypassed - Sharing information on target business services and systems which underpin them, where internal reconnaissance resulted in insufficient information to progress - Suppressing escalation of an investigated detection event preventing premature disclosure of the exercise e.g., to an external incident response provider. - Providing non-production access to complete an action, where the same action in production is deemed too high risk.